How students enter the Peace in the Pacific Study Tour

-This page has information on how students can enter the Peace in the Pacific study tour.
+This page has information on how students can enter the 2020 Chief Minister's Peace in the Pacific Study Tour.

 Who can enter

-The study tour is open to all Territory students in Year 10 or 11.
+The study tour is open to all Territory students in year 10 and 11.

 To be eligible you must: